xCraftCourses/computer-graphics-2023-mohamad-arrabi-mohamad-khaleel/Assignment1Report/Assignment1Report_part2.md

 6) image after we load three models(beethoven,camera,cow) : https://github.com/HaifaGraphicsCourses/computer-graphics-2023-mohamad-arrabi-mohamad-khaleel/blob/master/Assignment1Report/choose%20active%20model.png
-so in this example we load three image beethoven,camera,cow and we choose the cehckbox choose active model the model that we choose(the value of this line we change to 1) when we choose local checkbox we do transformation to this model(that we choose by choose active model) and now image to see that work: the source image we load beethoven,camera,cow :https://github.com/HaifaGraphicsCourses/computer-graphics-2023-mohamad-arrabi-mohamad-khaleel/blob/master/Assignment1Report/choose%20active%20model.png this when we active cow image and we do local rotate:
+so in this example we load three image beethoven,camera,cow and we choose the cehckbox choose active model the model that we choose(the value of this line we change to 1) when we choose local checkbox we do transformation to this model(that we choose by choose active model) and now image to see that work: the source image we load beethoven,camera,cow :https://github.com/HaifaGraphicsCourses/computer-graphics-2023-mohamad-arrabi-mohamad-khaleel/blob/master/Assignment1Report/choose%20active%20model.png this when we active cow image and we do local rotate: https://github.com/HaifaGraphicsCourses/computer-graphics-2023-mohamad-arrabi-mohamad-khaleel/blob/master/Assignment1Report/active%20cow%20and%20do%20local%20rotate.png this when we active camera image and we do local rotate:
 7) translate : Pressing the 'W' key will translate the object up, the 'S' key will translate the object down, the 'A' key will translate the object left and the 'D' key will translate the object right. scale : Pressing the 'I' key will scale the object up, the 'K' key will scale the object down, the 'J' key will scale the object left and the 'L' key will scale the object right.